thucdx/news-trending/README.md

 However, this project use a [Kaggle's public dataset of the Guardian news](https://www.kaggle.com/sameedhayat/guardian-news-dataset) containing about 53.000 articles from the beginning of 2016 to the end of 2018.

 ## Download and install requirements
 Below is instruction to install Apache Solr on `Ubuntu 19.10`.
-Other OSes or distributions of Linux may have a little bit different.
+Other OSes or distributions of Linux may have a little bit difference.
 The project use:
  + `Apache Solr 8.2.0`
  + `Java 1.8`